solo-io/solo-docs/glooshot/docs/tutorial/bookinfo_tutorial.md

 ### Repeat the experiment on a new version of the app
 - Now that we found a weakness in our app, let's fix it.
 - Let's deploy a version of the app that does not have this vulnerability.
 Instead of failing when no data is returned from the ratings service, the more robust version of our app will just exclude the ratings content.
 - In this demo, we happened to already have deployed this version of the app.
-Let's use Supergloo to update Istio so that all traffic is routed to the robust version of the app, as we did above.
+Let's use SuperGloo to update Istio so that all traffic is routed to the robust version of the app, as we did above.

 ```bash
 kubectl delete routingrule -n glooshot reviews-v4
 supergloo apply routingrule trafficshifting \